ibm-cloud-docs/vmwaresolutions/vsphere/vs_vsphere_70_upgrade.md

    3. Click the green **Add** icon ![Add icon](../../icons/add.svg "Add") to add an adapter.
 Click **OK**, then **Next** to accept `vmnic2`.
    4. For **Connection Settings**, keep the **VM Network** and **VLAN ID None** defaults.
 Click **Next**, then **Finish**. *Standard Switch: vSwitch0* is displayed in the list of switches.
 5. Make a note of the Network Setting for the vCenter Server Appliance VM.
 You must update the new vCenter appliance to match.
    * From the vCenter Server user interface, click the VM for the vCenter appliance.
-Note the name, ending with `vc`.
+Note the name that ends with `vc`.
    * From the middle pane, click the **Networks** tab.
-Note the name of the distributed port group, ending with `-dpg-mgmt`.
+Note the name of the distributed port group that ends with `-dpg-mgmt`.

 ### Procedure to upgrade vCenter Server
 {: #vs_vsphere_70_upgrade-procedure-vcenter}